mojomast/ussybiot/README.md

 ## New Features (Dec 3, 2025) 🎉

+### Multi-Step Tool Operations (Latest!)
+- **Full context preservation**: The bot now remembers ALL previous tool calls when handling complex requests
+- **Parallel tool execution**: Create multiple tasks, add multiple notes, assign multiple users - all in one request
+- **Smart completion**: Bot stops when the job is done instead of going in circles
+- **Example**: "Create a project with 5 tasks and assign them to @Alice and @Bob" now works perfectly!

 ### Task Assignment & Collaboration
 - **Assign tasks to users**: Keep track of who's responsible for what
 - **View user tasks**: See all tasks assigned to you or anyone else
 - **Unassign tasks**: Remove task assignments when plans change
+- **Smart mention parsing**: Just @mention users - the bot extracts IDs automatically

 ### Notes System
 - **Project notes**: Document decisions, updates, and important information